luk3yx/minetest-lurkcoin/README.md

     parameters, `success` and `msg`.
  - `lurkcoin.server_name`: The account name used to log into lurkcoin.

+*Callbacks may or may not be pcall()ed, this is liable to change and you should not rely on errors bringing down the server or just being logged.*

 ### Bank API

 This mod creates a "universal"™ bank API.